It’s easy to underestimate the importance of a good guitar strap.

 The 4 most commonly used materials for guitar straps are:

-I determined that there are 3 major price ranges to consider when shopping for a strap:
+After endless market research, I found that there are 3 price ranges to consider:

 - Budget straps – under $30